GovReady/continuous-ato-kit/README.md

 #### Start the Pipeline Environment

-Use Docker Compose to start the **Build Server**, the **Security and Monitoring Server**, and the **Compliance Server**:
+Start the **Build Server**, the **Security and Monitoring Server**, and the **Compliance Server**:

-	docker-compose up

-We’re running Docker Compose in the foreground so you can watch the terminal output.
-Leave that running and open a new terminal for the steps below.
+	./atokit-up.sh
+This script uses Docker Compose to start the servers.
+You will see the Docker build steps, and then the output will pause while the applications start up.
+When the **Build Server** is up, you will see the message *"INFO: Jenkins is fully up and running"*.
+When the **Compliance Server** is up, you will see the message *"Applying socialaccount..."* (TODO: Have Q say "GovReady Q is fully up and running".)

+When both servers are up, exit `atokit-up.sh` by hitting control-C.  The servers will continue to run in the background.

 Notes: